-Girls in STEM is a mission-critical initiative aimed at inspiring, empowering, and encouraging interest in STEM among girls.
+Girls in STEM* is a mission-critical initiative aimed at inspiring, empowering, and encouraging interest in STEM among students in grades 4–8.
 The program’s goal is to introduce girls to STEM concepts in a fun and relevant way while partnering with companies and women that help nurture their interest in exploring STEM as a profession.

-Multiple events are held throughout the year for girls in grades 4-8 to collaborate with their peers to solve engineering-design problems and connect with women in STEM careers who enthusiastically inspire the young women.
-The goal of the event is to expose girls to interesting and engaging STEM-related activities and concepts that capture their curiosity and spark their interest in learning more.
+Multiple educational programs are held throughout the year for girls in grades 4-8 to collaborate with their peers to solve engineering-design problems and connect with women in STEM careers who enthusiastically inspire the young women.
+The goal of these events are to expose girls to interesting and engaging STEM-related activities and concepts that capture their curiosity and spark their interest in learning more.

 SARI ON SCIENCE

 Sari Custer, Chief Scientist and Curiosity Officer at Arizona Science Center, explores science in the world around us.
 Through regular TV appearances and social media videos, Sari on Science features highlights from inside the Science Center and updates on science trends and innovation from the world at large.
-As a female, Sari is a role model and inspiration for young female scientists and innovators.
+Sari is a role model and inspiration for young scientists and innovators.

-Workshops and camp-ins, designed specifically for Girl Scouts and facilitated by Arizona Science Center staff, make earning badges and patches exciting for Girl Scouts and easy for leaders.
+Workshops and camp-ins, designed specifically for Girl Scouts and facilitated by Arizona Science Center Team Members, make earning badges and patches exciting for Girl Scouts and easy for leaders.

-Arizona Science Center provides behind-the-scenes peek of various careers and businesses authentically represent women in the fields of science, technology, engineering, and math (STEM).
+Arizona Science Center provides a behind-the-scenes peek of various careers and businesses that authentically represent women in the fields of science, technology, engineering, and math (STEM).

 This mission-critical initiative is aimed at inspiring, empowering, and encouraging interest in science and engineering among girls.